 In each of these two sub-rounds equal number of sample villages was allotted for survey with a view to ensuring uniform spread of sample villages over the entire survey period.
-The Sample design and the main concepts used in the survey are at Annexure -1.
+The Sample design, the main concepts used in the survey and the estimation procedure are at Annexure -1.